A former News Corp photographer has accused the organisation of fostering a “sexist” and “toxic” work culture.

 She also said the company failed to provide training for dangerous assignments such as bushfires and cyclones.

 Furthermore, she said management failed to provide adequate personal protective equipment.

 The Senate inquiry came about as a result of a petition launched my former Prime Minister, Kevin Rudd.

-He is calling for a Royal Commission into Rupert Murdoch and New Corp and their influence in Australia.
+Meanwhile, he is calling for a Royal Commission into Rupert Murdoch in addition to News Corp and their influence in Australia.